 Because purchases are usually made through Facebook Messenger, buyers, and sellers are able to establish trust and lasting relationships that lead to further sales.

 Another benefit of working within an advertising oligopoly like Facebook is that you can access all of their apps.
-Facebook can serve your ads on its own platform, Instagram, and the Facebook Audience Network — a network of mobile apps that partner with Facebook to sell ad space to them.
+Facebook can serve your ads on its own platform, but you can also increase reach through Instagram and the Facebook Audience Network — a network of mobile apps that partner with Facebook to sell ad space to them.

 And who could forget Facebook's vast amounts of user data?